 Jamie Larson has been at Pathways since 2014.
 Jamie holds a Bachelor of Arts Degree in Theatre from Truman State University and completed Secondary Education Coursework at UMSL.
 Jamie worked in theatre both professionally and as a high school theatre teacher.
 Currently, Jamie manages the Social Focus and GAP programs.
 In addition to her theatre and education backgrounds, Jamie has over a decade of experience working with both children and adults with disabilities in many different settings.
 In her free time, Jamie enjoys St. Louis’ local parks, politics, cats, true crime documentaries and theatre.

-Morgan Nelson is a licensed occupational therapist.
-She completed her Clinical Doctorate at St. Louis University in 2019.
-She is currently teaching courses in St. Louis University’s OT program and enjoys supervising fieldwork students at Pathways.
+Morgan joined Pathways in 2017 and currently works Part Time.
+She completed her Clinical Doctorate at St. Louis University in 2019 and is a licensed occupational therapist.
+Morgan teaches courses in St. Louis University’s OT program and has enjoyed supervising fieldwork students at Pathways.
 She has extensive experience working with community-based organizations and has led courses for people with a dual diagnosis of developmental disabilities and mental illness to develop life skills.
-Morgan leads the agency’s efforts for Pathways’ Social College program.
-Morgan joined Pathways in 2017.
-Morgan loves reading, jigsaw puzzles and exploring the many hiking trails around St. Louis with her husband and dog.
+Morgan loves reading, jigsaw puzzles and exploring the many hiking trails around St. Louis with her husband, dog, and kids.

 Ray Bozesky came to Pathways in 2014.
 His professional career has been dedicated to working with individuals with disabilities in a variety of settings.
 Ray works full time at EasterSeals Midwest supporting individuals in their home and community environments.
 He enjoys being outdoors, running and always has room for ice cream.